Sarah Rossiter, In Amerika, 1996

 Sarah Rossiter is an American artist whose practice spans photography, painting, and sculpture.
 Her work has consistently explored thresholds—between body and landscape, presence and absence, making and observing.

 Her early work in 1990s New York examined the female body in relation to art history and cultural objectification.
-She gained recognition while still in art school, exhibiting at Andrea Rosen Gallery (1993) and as a founding member of Art Club 2000, a collaborative experiment with dealer Colin de Land at American Fine Arts Co. that engaged in institutional critique of the art market (1992).
-She participated in the lesbian art collective fierce pussy (1991), worked at Pat Hearn Gallery, and had her first solo exhibition at Thomas Erben Gallery (1996), followed by shows in Spain, Switzerland, and Italy.
-Her series Velocity (1998) featured her mother's 1970s paintings projected onto her body—work that collapsed generational, artistic, and personal narratives with cinematic cues.
+In 1993 she gained recognition while still in art school, exhibiting her photographs at Andrea Rosen Gallery and with Art Club 2000 at American Fine Arts Co.
+In 1996 she had her first solo gallery exhibition at Thomas Erben Gallery in SoHo, followed by shows in Spain, Switzerland, and Italy.
+In 1998 she exhibited her series Velocity featuring her mother's paintings from the 1970’s, projected onto her body— work that interogated generational, artistic, and personal narratives with cinematic cues.

 In 1997, Rossiter founded and directed Velocity Gallery in Brooklyn, a space dedicated to exhibiting emerging women artists.
 Her work with Art Club 2000 (1992-1993) has been featured in retrospective exhibitions at the Carrillo Gil Art Museum (Mexico City), the New Museum and Artists Space (New York), and Kunsthalle Zürich.